 Attacks, Intrusions and Defenses (RAID) 2026

-- [May 2026] IEEE Symposium on Security and Privacy
+IEEE Symposium on Security and Privacy (Oakland), May 2026

 I'm a big advocate for Open Source and have been involved in Google Summer of Code (GSoC) for a few years now.
 I've mentored five GSoCers (2020 (1), 2020 (2), 2021, 2024) during this time.
 In fact, I was myself a GSoC student in 2019 with the Zulip Open Source Project.